mui/toolpad/docs/data/toolpad/studio/reference/api/create-function.md

 - `resolver` a function that returns data.
 The data will be made available on the page as soon as it loads.

-- `config` An object describing the capabilities of this backend function within Toolpad.
+- `config` An object describing the capabilities of this backend function within Toolpad Studio.
 See [FunctionConfig](#functionconfig)

 ## Returns

-a function that is recognizable by Toolpad
+a function that is recognizable by Toolpad Studio

 ## Types